Amber Heard Goes See-Through In Sushi Instagram Pic

 The update proved a popular one, racking up over 183,000 likes in the space of 18 hours.

-Amber had made headlines previously due to her relationship troubles and her movie career, but the star is also seen as a beauty icon.
-Speaking to Allure, Amber talked about being attractive when the magazine asking her if being beautiful was problematic.
+Amber has made headlines previously due to her relationship troubles and her movie career, but the star is also seen as a beauty icon.
+Speaking to Allure, Amber talked about being attractive when the magazine asked her if being beautiful was problematic.

 “[As a kid,] seeing princesses in my books called beautiful was frustrating.
 I found the same frustration in Hollywood.
 I read 5 to 10 scripts a week, and 4 out of 5 have nothing else to say about the female lead.
 Always the same adjectives: beautiful or sexy or some version of it,” Amber said.